ChillarAnand/emacsism/emacsism.md

 Both Emacs and Vim has cult following and they are the longest lived programming applications of all time.
 Both groups insist that their editor is best.
 This has led to many flame wars and lots of jokes about both.

+## Vim

-Vim is a superior editor and is far better than many editors out there.
+Vim is a superior **text editor** and is far better than many editors out there.
 Most of the systems have Vim pre-installed and You can use Vim with same commands on any system.
 You can quickly open a file, make bunch of changes and close it.

+## Emacs

-Eventhough Emacs is commonly known as text editor, it an extensible computing environment.
-It is an extensible editor.
+Eventhough Emacs is commonly known as text editor, it is somewhat misleading.
+Emacs is an **extensible computing environment**.
 So You can use Emacs as

 * Mail Client
 * Document Viewer